about ACEs

 When children experience abuse, neglect, or trauma the potential for toxic stress exists and can impact brain development, future health outcomes, personal resilience, family dynamics, and ultimately community well-being.
 There’s scientific research that shows a link between exposure to ACEs and changes in our DNA.
 ACEs can affect not only children and adults today, they can affect future generations.

 Scientific evidence also shows that resilience is possible.
-The Family Center’s programs provide the resources that promote resilience.
+Positive Childhood Experiences (PCEs) have been proven to buffer ACEs.
+The Family Center’s programs provide resources that promote resilience through a PACEs lens.
 We partner with our generous community and courageous clients and are changing lives, families, and futures through our programs.

-Adverse Childhood Experiences/Adverse Community Environments (ACEs) are traumatic experiences that disrupt child development.
+ACEs are traumatic and can disrupt child development.
 The more exposure to trauma, the more likely there will be negative long-term consequences.
-Science tells us...

 - our brains develop and have the most “plasticity” between birth and the age of 25